 Why the dragonfly?

-The dragonfly has mesmerized me for as long as I can remember.
-As a child, I would catch them on my finger and despite being an avid equestrian felt a connection to the dragonfly in a symbolic way.
 When setting up my practice and determining a logo/visual, this was the first thing that came to mind.
-Later research on dragonfly symbolism proved to me that it was a perfect fit for what I believe comes from the process of counseling.
-Consider the following beliefs and see if you can relate to the power of dragonfly symbolism.
+Research on dragonfly symbolism proved to me that it was a perfect fit for what I believe comes from the process of counseling.
+Consider the following beliefs relating dragonfly symbolism.

-Dragonflies are born in the water and begin to grow there for up to five years, but then they move into the air and learn to fly, yet only for a short few months.
-This style of life symbolizes and exemplifies the virtue of living IN the moment and living life to the fullest.
-By being present of the moment in your day, you are aware of who you are, where you are, what you are doing, what you want and what you don’t.
+Dragonflies are born in the water and begin to grow there for up to five years, move into the air and learn to fly, yet only for a short few months.
+This exemplifies the virtue of living IN the moment and living life to the fullest.
+By being present in the moment of your day, you are aware of who you are, where you are, what you are doing, what you want and what you don’t.
 The metamorphic act of emergence from nymph to Dragonfly is a metaphor for how we can strip away our long held beliefs of our limitations, our doubts and our self doubt.
-The dragonfly is considered the symbol of transformation because of the way that it grows and once reformed, dragonflies demonstrate incredible flight patterns, able to make quick direction changes look effortless as they glide through the air.
-The dragonfly can inspire and motivate people to be flexible and adaptable in the situations that they come across in life.
+Dragonflies demonstrate incredible flight patterns, able to make quick direction changes look effortless as they glide through the air, inspiring and motivating people to be flexible and adaptable in the situations that they come across in life.

 When I started my private practice, I wanted to embrace as much as I could into a branding name and logo.
-Canexas is the combination of Canadian and Texas, at the same time sounding like “connects us” when said (at least with MY accent).
-Family Solutions was added because I wanted people to know that I look at individual struggle as more than just that of an individual.
-Each of us has in impact on those around us, either directly or indirectly, and family can define those who you choose to, or wish you could, place in your circle.
-The dragonfly, well, it was the icing on the cake.
+Canexas is the combination of Canadian and Texas, at the same time sounding like “Connects Us” when said (at least with MY accent).
+Family Solutions was added because I wanted people to know that I look at individual struggle as more than just that of an individual, regardless of age.
+Each of us has in impact on those around us, either directly or indirectly, and “family” can define those choose or are born into in your circle of influence .